 We can debate on all the ways that you could influence the decision-making of your target group, but it’s clear that word-of-mouth has arguably the biggest impact on how customers perceive your brand.
 Put it together with one of the biggest trends in content creation – video marketing – and your chances to get a conversion will soar.
+You can use a video editor to edit your videos before posting them on your site.

 Even though social proof is a sound way to promote your product or service, you shouldn’t expect every testimonial to have a tenfold ROI.
 As with other content, you still need to make it engaging and thought out enough to grab and keep the viewers’ attention.